cocos/cocos-docs/en/editor/extension/contributions-project.md

 ## Registration Method

 First define the configuration in `contributions.profile.project`.
-Then the data to be displayed can be defined in the project settings in `contributions.project`.
+The data to be displayed can be defined in the project settings in `contributions.project`.

 > **Note**: the data configured in the project settings should be stored in the `project` location.